conorjkelly96/graphql-boilerplate-code/README.md

 ## Contributing

-The GraphQL boilerplates are maintained by the GraphQL community, with official support from the [Apollo](https://blog.apollographql.com/) & [Prisma / Graphcool](https://prisma.io/blog) teams.
+The GraphQL boilerplates are maintained by the GraphQL community, with official support from the [Apollo](https://blog.apollographql.com/) teams.